-Working in the design industry can be highly rewarding in many ways.
-However, it takes resilience, hard work, skills, artistry, personal attributes and an attitude to learning that combines both thinking and making.
-This means an eye for detail in both content, and visual communication to be able to develop a successful career in Design.
-With the ever-changing developments in ideas, technology and rising expectations for user experience to serve us seamlessly with imagination, digital design has become one of the most challenging and exciting fields of design to work in.
+Working in the design industry can be so rewarding.
+However, it takes resilience, hard work, skills, artistry, personal attributes and an attitude to learning that combines both thought and creativity!

+This means an eye for detail in both content, and visual communication need to be developed to forge a successful career in Design.
+With continuing developments in design ideation, technology and rising expectations for UX to serve us seamlessly, digital design has become one of the most challenging and exciting fields to work in.

-Ideas, visuals and Portfolios are everything
+Ideas, Visuals and Portfolios are Everything

-Collaboration is important
+Collaboration is Important